 The Final Exam is a comprehensive exam covering both the lecture and laboratory portion of the course.
 The Final Exam consists of all of the information presented throughout the entire semester.
+The Final Exam will be available online for students to take Monday, May 07.
 No official review will be provided for the final exam; however, you will be able to review your quizzes and exams.
 Everything that is presented during the semester is important to your knowledge of the body, which is why you need to prepare for the Final Exam by studying all of your notes.
 As you can tell, keeping organized notes throughout the semester will really help you when it comes time to study for the Final Exam.